 You can play with the ingredients until you find a formula that you like.
 I found that I like my lotion to be a little thinner, not super duper thick and not terribly oily.
 It will naturally have a thicker spread than most commercial lotions.

-So make your own, or give mine a try.
-Either way, I challenge you to rethink your beauty routine and the chemicals that you are slathering on each day.
-Your skin will thank you.
+I hope this inspires you to rethink your beauty routine and the chemicals that you may be slathering on each day.
+Your skin will thank you 🙂

 - 2 pounds of apricot kernel oil